 These competencies represent those skill sets needed for a successful state oral health program, whether they are present in oral health program staff or are obtained from other programs or outside sources.
 To reflect varying levels of skills, four levels of attainment are included for each competency.
 Competencies can help states determine where the program stands and what are realistic expectations and aspirations.
 The competencies were developed as companion tool to the Guidelines for State and Territorial Oral Health Programs.

 ASTDD provides a variety of technical assistance to states.
-Requests and assignments are managed through the State Development and Enhancement Committee.
 The request may be for help on a specific topic, help in conducting a self-study to determine progress or areas for improvement, a comprehensive onsite program review by a consulting team, or follow up to an onsite review.
 Depending on the type of request, technical assistance may occur via email, phone, travel to a state/territory by a consultant(s) or travel to another state or federal agency by someone from the state/territory.
-Contact Chris Wood, ASTDD Executive Director firstname.lastname@example.org, 775-626-5008
+Complete the TA Request Form and send to Christine Wood, ASTDD Executive Director firstname.lastname@example.org, 775-626-5008

 ASTDD Infrastructure Enhancement Project (IEP) (2012)